Hydrangea arborescens 'Annabelle'

 Smooth Hydrangea

-- Blooms up to 1 foot in diameter
+- Gigantic white flowers up to a foot in diameter

 Homeowner Growing and Maintenance Tips: